muhdhuz/compareTF/README.md

 ### General description
 This repo is used for ESC50 and UrbanSound8K classification using a convolutional neural net with Tensorflow.
-Written for python 3.5.
 Developed on unix but should work on windows with a few tweaks. **Note currently only ESC50 supported and fully tested.**
 Supported transformations:
 * Linear/Mel scaled Short-time fourier transform (STFT)
 * Constant-Q transform (CQT)
 * Continuous Wavelet transform (CWT)
 * MFCC

+### Data Preparation
 Required libraries:
-* For data preperation
+* Python 2.7 (Python 3.5 returns 'utf-8' codec can't decode byte 0x89 in position 0: invalid start byte error for TFRecords, else  works fine.
+I use python 3.5 for everything except when running spect2TFRecords.sh)
 * Jupyter Notebook
 * pillow
 * librosa
 * pyWavelets (only for CWT)
 * scipy
-* For classification
-  * Tensorflow (>ver 1.0)

-### Data Preparation
 As input we will first generate time-frequency representations of the audio signal (i.e spectrograms) from the .ogg or .wav files then convert them to TFRecords, Tensorflow's native data representation.
 1. Go into DataPrep folder and launch and run WavToSpecConversion.ipynb
 2. A small subset of the ESC50 dataset has been included in toy_data to get you started.
 Full datasets can be found at [ESC50](https://github.com/karoldvl/ESC-50) and [UrbanSound8K](https://serv.cusp.nyu.edu/projects/urbansounddataset/urbansound8k.html).